 Mary Ann Cancio earned her Ed.M. from Rutgers University and her B.A. from Rutgers College, Rutgers University.
 She holds a Certificate in Supervisory Management, NJ Certified Public Manager Program, Department of Personnel, State of NJ.
 Mary Ann has over 30 years experience in Higher Education in both Student Affairs and Academic Support.
 Before coming to Rutgers in 1996, Mary Ann worked at St. Peter's College from 1980 - 1982, and The College of NJ from 1982 - 1996.
 Mary Ann currently directs the Academic Peer Tutoring Program for the Rutgers Learning Centers.

 Aisha Ciafullo earned her B.S. in Biomedical Engineering from the School of Engineering in 2010, and her Ed.M. in Mathematical Education from the Graduate School of Education in 2016, both at Rutgers University.
-Over the course of the past 6 years, Aisha has had the opportunity to serve as a tutor, peer mentor, counselor, academic coordinator, academic coach and course instructor for the Rutgers student population, as well as for local communities.
-Since 2012, she has taught the Methods of Inquiry for Engineers course for the School of Engineering - a course focused on various aspects that contribute to student development of skills that can enhance their personal, academic and professional experiences.
+Since 2010, Aisha has had the opportunity to serve as a tutor, peer mentor, counselor, academic coordinator, academic coach and course instructor for the Rutgers student population, as well as surrounding communities.
+From 2012-2017, she taught the School of Engineering’s Methods of Inquiry for Engineers course which focused on student development of skills that enhance their personal, academic and professional experiences.
 Aisha also previously served as an Academic Coach for the Learning Centers from February 2015 – August 2016, working with a variety of student populations.
-She will be teaching a section of the pedagogy course (Peer Instructor Education) required for all first-semester learning assistants.
+She independently taught a section of the pedagogy course (Peer Instructor Education) required for all first-semester learning assistants for Fall 2016, co-taught a section of the course for Fall 2017, and has co-coordinated the logistics & curriculum of the course for the 2017-2018 academic year.

 Karen Collingwood has been working at Rutgers since 1988.
 She is the Administrative Coordinator of the College Avenue Learning Center located in the Academic Building at 15 Seminary Place West.
 She is responsible for scheduling space management and communications for the College Avenue Learning Center, as well as managing Center personnel, maintenance, and administration.